BoxFactura/pulltorefresh.js/README.md

 Install
 ---

-Include the JS file in your webapp and intialize it:
+Include the JS file in your webapp and initialize it:

 ```
 PullToRefresh.init({